hiayami/portfolio-webpage/README.md

 ### Process:

-This webpage uses a CSS framework from [Themesberg](https://themesberg.com/product/ui-kit/windows-95-ui-kit)
+This webpage uses a CSS framework from [Themesberg](https://themesberg.com/product/ui-kit/windows-95-ui-kit).
+Themesburg uses Bootstrap for their CSS themes.
-and uses scalable vector graphics [SVG](https://publicdomainvectors.org/) for the project cards.
+The portfolio webpage also uses some scalable vector graphics [SVG](https://publicdomainvectors.org/) for the project cards.
 Links for GitHub profile and Linkedin profile are added to the page, as well as an updated resume.

 ### Link to Deployed Page: